Lilanga/lilanga.github.io/_posts/2023-09-16-bun-performance-for-daytoday-workloads.md

 ### Rust API Implementation

 Following is the Rust implementation of the same logic.
-Here, we are using `tokio` and `wrap` libraries to create our HTTP server since Rust only has a tcp standard library.
+Here, we are using [`tokio`](https://tokio.rs/) and [`warp`](https://crates.io/crates/warp) libraries to create our HTTP server since Rust only has a tcp standard library.

 ```rust
 use serde::{Serialize, Deserialize};